Corporate Governance / Code Implementation

 The Company provides advice on being a manager, knowledge related to the Companies Act and corporate governance, etc., useful information related to complying to laws and regulations as well as management for the directors.
 For outside directors, the Company explains the Group's management strategy and details and status of business to deepen their understanding at the time of their appointment as well as offers tours of our stores and offices and explanation by the director in charge.

-Principle 5.1 Constructive Dialogue with Shareholders (1) The Company has assigned the director in charge of IR as the President and Representative Director, and Executive Officer in its IR policy.
-The Representative himself/herself shows the approach toward IR, recognizes the responsibility of the Company and holds individual briefings as well as financial results briefing for analysts and institutional investors.
-In addition, the director in charge of the Management Strategy Department is appointed as the person in charge of information handling and the Administrative Planning Group to take charge of IR operations.
+Principle 5.1 Constructive Dialogue with Shareholders (1) The Company has assigned the director in charge of IR as the Representative Director in its IR policy.
+The Representative himself/herself shows the approach toward IR, recognizes the responsibility of the Company, and holds individual briefings as well as financial results briefing for analysts and institutional investors.
+In addition, the Director and CFO is appointed as the person in charge of information handling and the Corporate Department to take charge of IR operations.

 (2) The department in charge of IR closely shares information with accounting and finance, administrative planning, personnel, general affairs, legal, and information system departments to enable organic coordination.
 In addition, the department in charge of IR coordinates with the Risk Management Committee which determines matters related to information disclosure.